Student Leadership Awards

 • Must be associated with a campus or local community-based organization working with youth

-• A letter of support from the organization is highly encouraged
+• A letter of support from the organization is required

 • Self nominations are not accepted

-• Contributions above and beyond what would normally be expected
+• detail contributions they have made that go above and beyond what would normally be expected

 Congratulations 2022-23 recipients - Israa Abou El Nour and Jane Mao!